Katokoda/OG_QML/README.md

 // TODO include a screenshot of the first viewed image.

+If you wish to change the Library of activities, you can edit the inputData/interpolation_2D_library.csv input file.

-Please contact me at samuel.belisle@epfl.ch and samuel.belisle@alumni.epfl.ch for any details.
+Please contact me at samuel.belisle@epfl.ch and/or samuel.belisle@alumni.epfl.ch for any details.